fhiso/legacy-format/data-model.md

 The first, described as the `elf:Document`, is a set of `[elf:Record]`s which, with their *substructures*, provide the principle data of the dataset.
 The other, described as the `elf:Metadata`, is a set of additional structures which, with the *substructures*, provide metadata about the dataset as a whole.

+### Multiple versions of the truth

+{.note} This entire section is non-normative

+Sometimes a researcher encounters a state where the they are unsure which of a set of alternatives is true.
+GEDCOM did not provide guidance on how this state should be recorded, and hence neither does ELF.
+However, we are aware of several approaches that have been used, and with potential caveats associated with each, which ELF implementers should be aware of.

+Some researchers create one copy of each possible truth.
+While this is sometimes obvious (e.g., if a person is listed with two birth events), it is sometimes very much not obvious (e.g., a person listed with two residences might have lived in both places, or the researcher might be unsure which place is correct).
+Implementers should avoid suggesting either meaning was intended by the creators of data they import.

+Some researchers create multiple instances of a single-value substructure, such as an `[elf:Event]` with several `[elf:PLACE_STRUCTURE]`s, one for each possible location of the event.
+Depending on how you read it, this usage can be seen as prohibited by GEDCOM or permitted as an extension; it is definitely permitted as an extension in ELF.
+Because of this ambiguity in GEDCOM, some tools are likely to have trouble reading data in this format.
+Additionally, it is not unambiguously talking about uncertainty either;
+a researcher might believe that a single event occurred in two locations or the like.

+Some researchers include just one version in the data (or none at all) and add `[elf:NOTE_STRUCTURE]`s that describe the alternatives.
+Assuming decent writing style and shared language, these can be fairly unambiguous but almost never understandable by software.

+None of the above is clearly the right solution, nor does any one appear to be the most common in existing data.
+While a future version of this specification might include extensions to handle this common case, ELF 1.0.0 is intended to mirror GEDCOM closely and does not include any such extension.

 ### Structures {#Structure}

 A **structure** consists of the following parts: